The Human Truth Foundation

 ...

-Kosovo performs very well in ensuring human rights and freedom compared to most other countries.
-Kosovo comes in the best 20 when it comes to freethought10.
-It does better than average for commentary in Human Rights Watch reports11 (but low for Europe), LGBT equality12 (but bad for Europe) and in supporting press freedom13 (but high for Europe).
-Solid progress is being made in bringing prosecutions against those involved in serious war crimescommitted during the 1998-1999 Kosovo war14.
+Kosovo does relatively well in ensuring human rights and freedom, compared to many other countries.
+Kosovo comes in the best 20 in freethought12.
+It does better than average in commentary in Human Rights Watch reports13 (but bad for Europe), LGBT equality14 (but bad for Europe), eliminating modern slavery15 (but bad for Europe), supporting press freedom16 (but high for Europe) and in its average Freedom in the World rating (but high for Europe).
+Kosovo still has work to do.
+Kosovo does worse than average when it comes to its average Freedom in the World rating.
+Solid progress is being made in bringing prosecutions against those involved in serious war crimescommitted during the 1998-1999 Kosovo war17.

 For tables, charts and commentary, see: